frederic-perez/AmE-dictionary/data/idioms.md

 __a different kettle of fish__
 __a dime a dozen__ :two: Ubiquitous; so abundant or common as to hold little or no value. _In Los Angeles, waiters trying to become famous actors are a dime a dozen._
 __a disaster waiting to happen__
-__a doozy__ :three: Something remarkable or exceptional, either positively or negatively, when compared to other instances of it.
+__a doozy__ :four: Something remarkable or exceptional, either positively or negatively, when compared to other instances of it.
 __a double take__
 __a drop in the bucket__ :three: _AmE_ (a drop in the ocean _BrE_) A very small amount compared with what is needed or expected.
 A very small amount when compared to something else.
 __a drop in the ocean__ _BrE_ (a drop in the bucket _AmE_) A very small amount compared with what is needed or expected.